 Start learning about Darwin in wartime with a visit to the Darwin Military Museum and Defence of Darwin Experience at East Point.
 Located on a former wartime command post, this interesting exhibition will set the scene for you.
 The Defence of Darwin exhibit is dedicated to telling the story of the air raids on Darwin, in a riveting short film, and other exhibits include uniforms and other war memorabilia, while in the grounds you’ll find remnants of vehicles, guns and machinery.

-In the afternoon, head to Stokes Hill Wharf, where you’ll find two attractions in one.
+In the afternoon, head to Stokes Hill Wharf, where you will find two attractions in one.
 The Bombing of Darwin Harbour is housed within the Royal Flying Doctor Service (RFDS) Tourist Facility.
-Don virtual reality headsets to relive the drama of the Bombing of Darwin Harbour that rocked Australia in 1942.
-Be prepared to be shocked by the realism, as you feel you’re in the thick of the action.
+Don virtual reality headsets to relive the drama of the Bombing of Darwin Harbour that rocked Australia in 1942 – and be prepared to be shocked by the realism, as you feel you are in the thick of the action.
 Many of the experiences and stories of what happened that day are learnt through the most modern and exciting technology, all told beneath a full-size replica Japanese Zero aircraft hanging from the ceiling.

 Dig deeper into Darwin’s war history by visiting some more of the many reminders around town of Darwin’s war history.
 Start with the amazing World War II Oil Storage Tunnels, under the city’s cliffs on Kitchener Drive.
 This rabbit warren of tunnels, carved by hand by more than 400 men, but ultimately never used, now houses an interesting collection of black and white photographs of Darwin during the war.
 It’s simple but haunting, as you walk through the huge dimly lit tunnels, the longest of which stretches for 170m.